 Ben McCarthy on how having lots of photos is a fucking nightmare:

 Taking and sharing photos is a cornerstone of the iOS experience.
 Yet Apple has inundated us with features without ensuring the user experience is improved.
 The iPhone came out well over a decade ago.
 And most people have amassed vast photo libraries.
-Surely someone at Cupertino has a massive library too and has encountered many of the thorns in the Photos.
+Indeed, someone at Cupertino has a massive library, too, and has encountered many of the thorns in the Photos.

-Or maybe I’m wrong and everyone at Apple only keeps their photos on Photos and never thinks about backups, sharing, moving data, and all the stuff common folk do daily.
+Or I’m wrong, and everyone at Apple only keeps their photos on Photos and never thinks about backups, sharing, moving data, and all the stuff ordinary folk do daily.
 Either way, Photos should integrate with Files.
 It just makes sense.
 If Dropbox—arguably the worst piece of software currently in existence—can integrate with the Files app, I’m sure Photos can do a decent job and make everyone happy.